brianAxonify/hotkey-jira-to-slack/README.md

 JIRA To Slack Hotkey is a Chrome extension that allows you to quickly open slack links that are on a jira ticket, saving you time and optimizing your workflow!

 ## Features
 - **A Hotkey to Open Slack**: When on a Jira ticket press cmd + shift + Y and the extention will find the first slack link on the page and open it.
-This will typiclly open the slack app directly and move you right to the conversation regarding the ticket
+This will typically open the slack app directly and move you right to the conversation regarding the ticket

 ## Installation Instructions
 To install this extension in Chrome as an unpacked extension, follow these steps: